 That said, I wanted to bring you some fun dyes colored with natural ingredients that you can find in the produce or spice section at your local grocery store.
 While you may not always get the same results each time you dye eggs, I’ve come to love the natural more muted colors that are created when dyeing naturally!
 And my kids absolutely love seeing how ordinary vegetables and fruits can make pigmented dyes.

-Below you’ll find a little guide which will outline what produce/spice will equal what color.
+Below you’ll find a little guide for Naturally Dyed Easter Eggs which will outline what produce/spice will equal what color.
 It’s a pretty simple process of simmering the ingredients with water and then soaking the eggs in the dyeing liquid.
 Again, it’s great to keep in mind that you may get slightly different variations of the “color wheel” below.
 For instance, if you use purple cabbage, it may turn out super green more blue (which is really fun for the kids to see, considering the dye is a bright purple color!).
 It really varies based on each individual produce item, and how concentrated the dye is.

 Yellow Onion Peels: Orange

 Purple Cabbage: Green/Blue

 Another thing to keep in mind is that the colors will change based on what kind of egg you use anyhow many times you dip and dry it.
 If you use brown eggs the colors will have more of a well.. brownish hue.
 If you use white eggs, the colors will show up more pure since it’s working with a white background.
 If you make the purple cabbage dye and are hoping for a green hue, use a brown egg, but if you’re looking for more of a true blue, use a white egg.
 We found that we liked the colors better using white eggs.